microsoft/pxt-calliope/docs/device/serial.md

 });
 ```

-## How to read the micro:bit's serial output from your computer
+## How to read the Calliope mini serial output from your computer

 Unfortunately, using the serial library requires quite a bit of a setup.